Trend of Gold Rate in India for June 2018 (rates per gram of 24 karat gold)

 The price of gold in September was steady as the month began, though dips in price were observed as demand rose and fell.
 Gold prices averaged between Rs.3,185 to Rs.3,230 per gram, with overall prices seeing a minor incline.
 Third quarter results from industry were lower than expected, which resulted in markets falling and demand for gold rising.
 The possibility of a U.S. Fed rate hike propped up the U.S. Dollar, though economic data appeared to suggest the contrary.
 Global demand was low, which influenced domestic markets.
 U.S election season began in full swing, which kept markets on their toes as initial forecasts were made.
 The Rupee fell against the Dollar amid speculation of poor economic data from India.
 Gold prices recovered marginally as the month and quarter ended, though the increase was minimal.

-Check the Trend of Gold Rate in India for July 2016 to September 2016 in detail
+Trend of Gold Rate in India for July 2016 to September 2016 in detail

 |1st July rate||Rs.
 3,167 per gram|